Elections

 More concern about corruption

-This context also translates into an increase in people who are showing concern about corruption.
+This context also translates into an increase in people showing concern about corruption.
 While in May, in the barometer conducted between the 4th and 18th – that is, until the day before Zapatero's indictment – corruption was considered the tenth problem currently existing in Spain, this month it rises to fourth position.
-18.4% of those surveyed place this scourge among the three main problems of the State, when in the previous one only 9.1% did so.
-However, concern about corruption does not dislodge what are considered the three main problems, which continue to be housing, the economic crisis, and immigration.
+18.4% of those surveyed place this scourge among the three main problems of the State, whereas in the previous one only 9.1% did.
+However, concern about corruption does not unseat what are considered the three main problems, which continue to be housing, the economic crisis, and immigration.